The 2021 Expansion Draft will play a key role in the construction of Charlotte FC’s inaugural roster. Here, we explain how it works…

 Do players picked in the Expansion Draft tend to play for the expansion team?

-“In the past four iterations of the Expansion Draft, three-to-four of the picks selected will play for the expansion team, while the other picks are traded,” says Charlotte MLS Director of Player Personnel Bobby Belair.
-“In 2020, it will be important for us to be open to trade opportunities, while also finding value in the players we select.”
+“In the most recent iterations of the Expansion Draft, three-to-four of the picks selected will play for the expansion team, while the other picks are traded,” says Charlotte FC Director of Player Personnel Bobby Belair.
+“In 2021, it will be important for us to be open to trade opportunities, while also finding value in the players we select.”

-When and where will the 2020 Superdraft take place?
+When and where will the 2021 Expansion Draft take place?